PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 </configuration>
 ```

 An explanation on the snippet above.
-Each ```<module>``` entry in the modules section specifies a dependency that the app depends on.
+Each ```<module>``` entry in the modules section specifies a dependency that the app requires to run.
 The ```assemblyFile``` attribute specifies the assembly's file name so that the catalog can load it.

 The ```startupLoaded``` attribute specifies whether the module should be loaded on startup or on demand.
 In larger apps, it can be advantageous to enable this.